Piece for Interiors

 with the recording despite not seeing

-the page.
-I grew frightened of what waited
+the page and grew frightened of what waited

 beyond the dividing wall, as cautioned